MattM123/JDA-Bot/README.md

 [Discord server](discord.gg/a3GEGEf "DC link")

-Note: Given the niche use case of this bot, it was not designed to be used with other servers.
+Note: Given the niche use case of this bot, it was not designed to be used with other discord servers or even other BTE discord servers.
 If you have any questions about it you can reach me in the above discord server.